Himitsu – Top Secret: Characters

 The main protagonist.
 He is a young bespectacled man recently assigned to Section nine.
 He is kind, earnest and hard working.
 His ability to read people's lips helps greatly when investigating deaths.
-He also heavily empathizes with the victims and having to reveal their secrets.
-He showed romantic interest in Yukiko and later Amachi but Yukiko rejects him despite mutual attraction and Amachi is murdered before anything can come of it.
+He can also fly a helicopter.
+He is shown to be a huge admirer of Maki, wanting to join the Ninth just to work with Maki.
+He heavily empathizes with the victims and having to reveal their secrets.
+He falls for the much older Yukiko who happens to be Suzuki's lover before his death and they eventually get engaged.